pasqualedazzeo/auralytics/README.md

 ## Browser Compatibility

-The application uses the Web Speech API, which has varying levels of support across browsers:
+The application uses the Web Speech API and Web Audio API, which have varying levels of support across browsers:
 - Chrome: Full support
 - Edge: Full support
 - Firefox: Partial support